rinagalperin/biomedical_nel/readme.md

 For each entry in the data (post), we go over the matches found and do the following per-match:

-1) <u>n-grams</u><br>
+1) <u>word context</u><br>
-Using the offset of the term we find the original word from the text and create a window around it (depending on the chosen n-gram value) _to get the word context_ of the term (n words to the left of the term and n words to the right).
+Using the offset of the term we find the original word from the text and create a window around it (depending on the chosen WINDOW_SIZE value) _to get the word context_ of the term (WINDOW_SIZE words to the left of the term and WINDOW_SIZE words to the right).

 2) <u>UMLS from HRM</u><br>
 We collect the UMLS from the HRM output (under 'umls_match')